adepierre/SniffCraft/README.md

 - [zlib](https://github.com/madler/zlib)
 - [botcraft](https://github.com/adepierre/botcraft) (actually, I'm only using protocolCraft lib, but as I haven't separated it from my Botcraft repo, everything is downloaded)

-## Building and launch
+## Build and launch

-To build for latest game version:
+To build for the latest game version:
 ```
 git clone https://github.com/adepierre/SniffCraft.git
 cd sniffcraft